We can learn many excellent tips from our grandparents, great-grandparents, and great-great-grandparents on living simple, old-fashioned lives.

 Learn which part of the refrigerator to store food for best preservation.
 Where to put dairy, fruit, and raw veggies.
 Take it one step further and designate a part of your basement as a root cellar.

-Use coffee grounds, Epsom salt, and matches to care for outdoor plants.
+Use coffee grounds, Epsom salt, and matches for outdoor plants.

-Now that you have a vegetable garden and a flower patch, learn the best ways to care for those plants without buying harmful chemicals.
+Now that you have a vegetable garden and a flower patch, learn how to care for those plants without buying harmful chemicals.

 Letter writing is a lost art form these days.
 But how wonderful would it be on your birthday to get a heartfelt letter from your best friend with a simple homemade card?